Emergency food relief in a conflict zone

 Years of conflict in part of the Middle East has created one of the worst humanitarian crises in the world.

-In 2020, generous donors like you have helped provide almost 1000 food baskets to desperate and vulnerable families in a conflict zone in the Arab world.
+In previous years, generous donors like you have helped provide over 1000 food baskets to desperate and vulnerable families in a conflict zone in the Arab world.
 With ongoing food security issues due to conflict, these communities continue to need help.

 Ongoing armed conflict is the main driver of this food insecurity, limiting people’s ability to access the food they need to survive.
 The conflict has precipitated an economic collapse that has further exacerbated the food security crisis.
 Food prices have sky-rocketed, compounded by reduced access.
 Unemployment rates have also soared, leaving basic foods unaffordable for many.
 High food prices force people to adopt negative coping strategies such as cutting back on their number of meals.